1. Home

 You can also ask your vet about the Lyme disease vaccination for dogs, but this will only help protect your pup from one of several possible diseases.

 When you’re walking your dog, take care to avoid tall grasses and wooded areas.
-But remember that ticks can be found almost anywhere—even in your backyard—so any outdoor dog should have daily tick checks.
+But remember that ticks can be found almost anywhere—even in your backyard—so dogs who go outdoors should have daily tick checks.

 If you find a tick, remove it immediately.
-Grab the tick by its base and gently pull it from the dog’s skin.
+While wearing gloves, grab the tick by its base and gently pull it from the dog’s skin.
+Place the tick in a sealable container with rubbing alcohol to kill it.
+(Don’t crush the tick with your fingers as this can expose you to infectious organisms in the tick.)
 If you don’t feel comfortable removing the tick, Dr. Loenser says, you can call your vet and ask for help.

 FAQs About Tick-Borne Diseases in Dogs